fchurca/7552-appserver/README.md

 The script launches the image fiuba/appserver:dev inside a container.
 The container is configured as follows:
 * Port 8080 of the container is mapped to port 8080 of the host
-* Appserver container is placed inside network `taller`, with name `appserver.taller`
+* AppServer container is placed inside network `taller`, with name `appserver.taller`
 * The project's source code directory in the host is mapped to the directory where gunicorn looks for the application scripts.
 Since gunicorn is executed with live reload, local live edits to the application code will be instantly reloaded by gunicorn without having to build the image and reload the container once again.
 * MongoDB container is placed inside network `taller`, with name `mongodb.taller`
-* By default, the container will try to contact the Shared Server at `sharedserver.taller` More elaborate setups may arise.
+* By default, the container will try to contact the SharedServer at `sharedserver.taller` More elaborate setups may arise.
 In that case, refer to the following sections.

 ## Deploying to Heroku